 Beware that most bloom boosters contain way too much phosphorus in relation to potassium.

 Inferior hydroponics base nutrients and supplements can create lockout and deficiencies, as can incorrect root zone pH, bad water, overwatering, and overfeeding.

 And if you routinely add a solo element like magnesium into your root zone, you may eventually create other problems, such as nutrients lockout.

-If you’ve tried flushing, adding supplements of individual nutrients, eliminating grow room environmental problems, pests, and diseases, and you still have purple stems, petioles and other plant parts, watch your purpling plants closely.
+If you’ve tried flushing, adding individual nutrient elements such as magnesium, eliminating grow room environmental problems, pests, and diseases, and you still have purple stems, petioles and other plant parts, watch your purpling plants closely.